-Statistical Analysis: Descriptive statistics- Mean, Standard Deviation for Continuous Data, Frequency, Percentage for Categorical Data sl.no Title of the Experiment e height (in cm) of a group of fathers and sons are given below, Tools and Techniques Expected Skill/Ability 1.
-Plot the graph.
-Hgt of Father s Hgt of Sons es of regre ssion and e MS Excel Create and perform operations on Excel data set by applying Linear regression
+Statistical Analysis: Descriptive statistics- Mean, Standard Deviation for Continuous Data, Frequency, Percentage for Categorical Data sl.no Title of the Experiment Tools and Techniques Expected Skill/Ability 1.
+The height Find the lir the height Plot the graph.
+Hgt of Father s Hgt of Sons nes of regre ssion and - MS Excel Create and perform operations on Excel data set by applying Linear regression